LucasStoddard/startup/README.md

 - To do panel functionality, including sorting by time and storing to do items separately from other panels
 - Addition of panel for future events
-- Future event panel functionality, including sorting by time and storing future events separately from other panels
+- Future event panel functionality, including sorting by time and storing future events separately from other panels Thank you, I look forward to doing more web development in the future.